Week 29 · Space GIS Architect~7 min · 685 words

 Caching

 Spatial responses cache well.
 Set Cache-Control: public, max-age=60 on bbox queries.
 Use a CDN in front.
-For Lambda-fronted APIs, this can drop your origin load by 95 percent or more.
+For Lambda-fronted APIs (the architecture you built in Week 27), CDN caching can drop your origin load by 95 percent or more — and your cost with it.
+Don't cache user-scoped or rate-limited responses; vary by Authorization header if needed.

 The lab

-You will build a FastAPI app that wraps a PostGIS detections table and exposes the four endpoint patterns above.
-Returns GeoJSON.
-Documented via auto-generated OpenAPI at /docs.
-This is the architecture of launchdetect.com/space-data-api/ in production.
+You'll build a FastAPI app that wraps a PostGIS detections table, exposes the four endpoint patterns above with API-key auth and per-key rate limits, returns OGC API — Features compliant GeoJSON, and ships with auto-generated OpenAPI docs at /docs.
+This is the same architecture in production at launchdetect.com/space-data-api/.

 Hands-on lab: Spatial REST API for launch detections